Searching ...

 Region: Adams County

 Gettysburg is one of Pennsylvania’s most famous small towns.
-The hallowed (and maybe haunted) grounds of the Gettysburg National Military Park, which marks the battle site and where President Abraham Lincoln gave the famous “Gettysburg Address” speech, is a popular tourist destination.
+The hallowed (and maybe haunted) grounds of the Gettysburg National Military Park mark the historic battlefield where President Abraham Lincoln gave the famous “Gettysburg Address” speech.
+The historic park is a popular attraction for Gettysburg visitors.

 But as a place to live, the town excels with a Southern-like charm and diverse attractions, like historic homes, local shopping boutiques, restaurants, and galleries.
 Year-round festivals bring the town alive with music, food, and hand-crafted art.